-If geographic area contains more than one Census Tract: 2010 SF1-P1 and 2014 American Community Survey (5 year estimate) Table B19313.
+If geographic area contains more than one Census Tract: 2010 SF1-P1 and ACS B19313.
 Census Geographic Area: 2010 Census map(s)

-Information Needed from Application to Score: Per Capita Income for the Census Geographic Area: Targeted Area(s) identified on Census Map(s): attach map(s)
+Information Needed from Application to Score:

+Per Capita Income for the Census Geographic Area:

+Targeted Area(s) identified on Census Map(s): attach map(s)

-4. What is the unemployment rate for the e applicant's jurisdiction base ed on the appropriate
+What is the unemployment rate for the applicant's jurisdiction based on the appropriate county data?

-county data?

-(Maximum 10 Points) SCORE
+(Maximum 10 Points)

+SCORE